joj-macho/Pythological-Playground/address-book/README.md

 Save All Contacts:

 Your Contacts have been saved to contacts.json
 Select a what you want to do between 1 and 8:
 1. Add New Contact
 2. Update Contact Information
+3. Delete Contact
+4. Search Contact
+5. View All Contact
+6. Save Contacts
+7. Load Contacts
+8. Exit Contacts
+Enter your Choice:
+> 5
+View All Contacts:

+Name: Alice
+Phone: 123456789
+Email: alice@email.com

+Name: Bob
+Phone: 741852963
+Email: bobby@email.com

+Select a what you want to do between 1 and 8:
+1. Add New Contact
+2. Update Contact Information